GENOME101.com

 Cell | Definition, Types, Functions, Diagram, Division, Theory, & Facts ...

-Cell – Definition, Structure, Types, Functions, Examples
+The Cell – Definition, Structure, Types, and Functions

 What Is a Cell? | Learn Science at Scitable - Nature